 The Internet is a dangerous place for an unprotected PC.
 Always use reputable software downloaded from trusted websites.

-Above all else keep plenty of backups.
+Above all else the best way to keep your PC is to keep plenty of backups.

 We cannot state this enough: backup, backup, backup.